Cincia gens

-The gens Cincia (Cīncia) was a plebeian family at Rome.
-The first member of the gens to achieve prominence was Lucius Cincius Alimentus, who was elected praetor in 209 BC.
+The gens Cincia was a minor plebeian family of ancient Rome.
+The first member of this gens to achieve prominence was Lucius Cincius Alimentus, who was praetor in 210 BC, during the Second Punic War, and preserved first-hand accounts of Hannibal's journey over the Alps.

+Origin

+The nomen Cincius or Cintius is evidently not of Roman origin, but Chase is unable to classify it more precisely.

-Praenomina used by the gens
+Praenomina

-The Cincii are known to have used the praenomina Lucius, Marcus, Gaius, and Publius, all of which were amongst the most common names throughout Roman history.
+The main praenomina of the Cincii were Lucius, Publius, Marcus, and Gaius, all of which were amongst the most common names throughout Roman history.

-Branches and cognomina of the gens
+Branches and cognomina

-The only prominent family of the Cincii bore the cognomen Alimentus, presumably derived from alimentum, "food", suggesting that the ancestors of the family may have been cooks.
-Other cognomina of the Cincii included Faliscus, a Faliscan, Salvius, an Oscan praenomen, and Severus, a common surname meaning "grave, serious," or "severe".
-Several Cincii are mentioned without a surname.
+The only prominent family of the Cincii bore the cognomen Alimentus, derived from alimentum, "nourishment".
+Other cognomina of the Cincii included Faliscus, a Faliscan, Salvius, an Oscan or Umbrian praenomen, and Severus, a common surname meaning "stern" or "severe".